 My boots sink into the freshly turned soil as the sun breaks over the horizon and casts a golden glow on the branches of newly planted olive trees.
-Said and his family are walking peacefully among the new olive tree plantings.
+Haytham and his family are walking peacefully among the new olive tree plantings.
 A sense of hope glimmers in their eyes.

 One hundred and fifty new olive trees have been re-planted on the land that brought livelihood to this family for generations.
-In this area just outside of Bethlehem where land is limited and natural resources are precious, olive trees are a symbol of self-sufficiency, hope, and relief.
+In this area, just outside of Bethlehem, where land is limited and natural resources are precious, olive trees are a symbol of self-sufficiency, hope, and relief.

 Thanks to your support, momentum is being created in reviving the agricultural prosperity of Palestine.
-Over 20 volunteers from Amsterdam-Holland, Switzerland, Canada and USA traveled to Palestine this January to help plant olive trees.
+Over 20 volunteers from Amsterdam-Holland, Switzerland, Canada and the USA traveled to Palestine this January to help plant olive trees.
 With the help of To Be There, a charitable organization that provides olive trees to farmers, they assisted in restoring hope and empowerment in an area surrounded by settlements.

 After a day of hard work, the volunteers are treated to a traditional Palestinian dinner where they get to taste the fruits of their labor.
 Our plates are overflowing with falafel and pita drizzled with freshly pressed olive oil from nearby groves.